 2. Call a Specialist.
-Pros are out there for a reason and you do not wish to hurt yourself or the creature.
+Pros are out there for a reason and you do not wish to hurt the creature.
 This is the simplest and most affordable way to go about getting rid of your pest issues.
 I have spent a lot of time compiling this list of only the greatest and licensed companies to help you with your issue.

 5. Fill in the burrow once you have gotten rid of the armadillos, otherwise another family of critters may move in.

 1. Try to poison the armadillo.
 Not only is it ineffective, but it is dangerous to all other creatures, your pets, and your loved ones.

 2. Kill them or utilize any other inhumane method of getting rid of them.